axodevelopment/RHAMQ-Tutorials/brokers/common-broker/readme.md

 - Oracle database image or a container image that can be used in OpenShift
 - (Optional) Existing TLS certificates.
 Otherwise, you can generate or fetch sample certificates.

+We will need a truststore dir for this one so make a directory for your truststore.

 ```bash
 oc new-project common-broker
 ```

+While this command should default your poject to common-broker if you are working outside of this project please ensure the -n commands are used appropriately.
 ---